huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Cassandra.md

 ---
 title: Cassandra
 weight: 5
+bookHidden: false
 ---
 # Source Cassandra

-The directory in which you have downloaded `replicant-cli` in will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.
+The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

 ## I. Setup Connection Configuration